Starlink for Digital Nomads 2026: Setup & Cost Guide

 The Southeast Asia Gap

 The biggest limitation for digital nomads is that most of Southeast Asia — the world’s most popular region for remote workers — lacks Starlink service.
 Thailand, Vietnam, Indonesia, Malaysia, and Cambodia have no Starlink coverage.
-If your nomad circuit includes SE Asia, you will rely entirely on cellular data (eSIMs) and local WiFi during those legs.
+If your nomad circuit includes SE Asia, you’ll rely entirely on cellular data (eSIMs) and local WiFi during those legs.
 An eSIM from Saily or Airalo is essential for these destinations.

 Building a Redundant Nomad Internet Stack